octetta/ueval/README.md

 # `ueval`: Micro C-Expression Evaluator

-**uEval** is a standalone, thread-safe, header-only C library for evaluating mathematical and logical expressions.
+`ueval` is a standalone, thread-safe, header-only C library for evaluating mathematical and logical expressions.
 It uses a recursive-descent parser to support hexadecimal literals, bitwise operations, C-style logical operators, and custom C-function bindings.

-## y Features
+## Features

 * **Header-Only**: Drop `ueval.h` into your project and go.
 * **Thread-Safe**: No global state; all context is maintained in an `ueval_env` struct.